Macaulay Posets and Rings: Translating Between Posets and Rings

 \begin{thm}[Macaulay (the dual problem was considered) \cite{MacaulayF.S.1927SPoE} 1927] If $\mathscr{M} = \mathscr{M}_{[d]}(\infty,\dots, \infty)$ then $(\mathscr{M}, \mathcal{L}_{\mathscr{M}})$ is Macaulay. \end{thm}

-A famous result concerning Macaulay posets is the Kruskal-Katona Theorem.
+A famous result concerning Macaulay posets is the Kruskal--Katona Theorem.
 This result first appeared in print in 1959 \cite{cubeMacaulayFirst} by Schützenberger, but the proof is incomplete.
 Later it was proved by Kruskal in 1963 \cite{kruskal_1963}, and independently discovered by Katona in 1966 \cite{Katona1966}.
 It is a special case of Harper's vertex isoperimetric inequality from 1966 \cite{Harper1966OptimalNA}.

 \begin{thm} If $\mathscr{M} = \mathscr{M}_{[d]}(2,\dots , 2)$ then $(\mathscr{M}, \mathcal{L}_{\mathscr{M}})$ is Macaulay. \end{thm}

 Clements and Lindström completely settled the Macaulay problem for finite multiset lattices.